-With the help of these reports, the organization can have clear communication with its partners like vendors and customers.
+With the help of these reports, the organization can communicate clearly with its partners, like vendors and customers.

 - To integrate your payable data with your purchasing system, use account payable.
 Using this feature, you can easily track and control your cash flow.

-- Account receivable is a feature to track customer payments, and it allows you to automate tasks like sending payment reminders.
+- Account receivable is a feature to track customer payments, allowing you to automate tasks like sending payment reminders.

-- Profit tracking is the best feature to view the overall financial performance.
+- Profit tracking is the best feature for viewing the overall financial performance.
 It helps to see how your business is using its financial resources.
-And also, it is used to calculate how much your organization is profiting from your efforts.
+And also it is used to calculate how much your organization is profiting from your efforts.

 - To track your company assets like equipment, computers, company cars, etc., you can take the help of Fixed asset management.

 - It isn’t easy to manage multiple currencies if you have clients worldwide.
-Multi-Currency management is a convenient feature to handle.
+However, multi-Currency management is a convenient feature to handle.
 It allows you to automate the process of both buying and selling in foreign currencies.

 - Tax management is the best choice to provide a uniform collection of sales and taxes.